CREATIVE PRACTICE THEORY: The Model

 Simonton, D. K. (2011).
 Great Flicks: Scientific Studies of Cinematic Creativity and Aesthetics.
 New York; Oxford: Oxford University Press.

-These stages (below) are thus, an integration of some key concepts from Bourdieu’s `practice theory’, and Csikszentmihalyi’s systems model of creativity, as a process (or, as an algorithm), over time.
+These stages (below) are thus, an integration of some key concepts from Bourdieu’s `practice theory’, and Csikszentmihalyi’s systems model of creativity, and Simonton’s BVSR evolutionary theory of creativity, as a process (or, as an algorithm), over time.

-Another view of this process is shown in the diagram below.
+Another view of this same process is shown in the diagram below.

-– If the field judges the new meme (ie – idea, or process, or product) as creative (or, `novel and useful’) by consensus, then the meme enters the canon of that domain.
+– If the field judges the new meme (ie – idea, or process, or product – such as a new movie) as creative (or, `novel and useful’) by consensus, then the meme enters the canon of that domain.

-A more detailed analysis and explanation of Creative Practice Theory, is below.
+And – more detailed analysis and explanation of Creative Practice Theory (Velikovsky 2012, 2018), is below.

 KEY CONCEPTS in Creative Practice Theory: